jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 Execute a command on each element in the qflist.
 For example, `:cdo s/foo/bar/ | update` would execute the replace operation and then save on each buffer in the qflist.

+### `:noautocmd`

+run a command without any autocommands.
+Useful to stop gitgutter from choking when I do a massive CDO command

 ## File Browsing

 ### Netrw